Yuk1Neek0/PokemonApp/README.md

 - [x] Includes a README.md file with a link to the chosen API
 - [x] Ready to be committed to a GitHub repository

-## License

-This project is for educational purposes as part of a course assignment.